Fernhill, Bowenfels

-Fernhill is a heritage-listed former house and former inn located beside the Great Western Highway in Bowenfels, City of Lithgow, New South Wales, Australia.
-It was built from 1856 to 1859 by John Blackman.
-It is also known as Australia Arms Inn.
-The property is owned by National Trust of Australia (NSW).
+Fernhill is an Australian heritage-listed house and former inn in the Blue Mountains.
+Located beside the Great Western Highway in Bowenfels, New South Wales, It was built from 1856 to 1859 by John Blackman.
+The property, also known as Australia Arms Inn, was formerly owned by the National Trust of Australia (NSW).
 It was added to the New South Wales State Heritage Register on 2 April 1999.
-On 18 July 2019 it was sold as a residential property.
+On 18 July 2019 it was sold to a private buyer as a residential property.

 History

 The original land grant was issued to William Dwyer in 1837 for Portion 36, Parish Lett and County Cook.
 In 1856, Portion 36 was purchased by John Blackman.
 Between 1856 and 1858 the extant Fernhill complex was constructed and was known as the Australia Arms Inn.

 John Blackman died in 1860 and his widow Elizabeth operated it as an inn until 1873, after which time she lived in it as her home and renamed it Fernhill House.
 After her death the property passed into the joint ownership of Richard Merrick (Blackman's nephew) and her nephew, James Peacock.

 From 1910 to the 1950s their descendants continued to live in the property.
 Eva Merrick died in 1970 and bequeathed her portion and its contents to the National Trust of Australia (NSW).
 After protracted and financial negotiations the National Trust acquired the remaining shares in 1982.